CoronaVirus (COVID -19) Policy

 During this time of closure the pre-school has undergone a deep clean, both the premises and resources.

 Further cleaning measures will occur; regular washing of toys used, extra cleaning of frequently used surfaces; door handles, taps, toilet handles, light switches etc.

 A cleaning schedule will be followed.

 Hand washing will take place at regular intervals throughout the session.

 Children will be accompanied to the toilet to ensure adequate hand washing.

-Children will remain in the same bubble for the rest of the term.
-There may be a temporary cap on the number of children attending to ensure safety is prioritised.
-We will be operating in bubbles with no more than 16 children in each.
+Although there is no need for bubbles from 20th July 2020, we have taken the decision to make two separate spaces within the hall.
+Children will therefore remain in the same play area for the rest of the term.
 It will be difficult for children at this age to social distance therefore by reducing the number in their bubble at any one time will reduce contact.

 The use of digital technology can be used for hand overs, alternatively parents can call and speak to a member of staff.